26 October 2006 – ORP plans scrapped

 The Minister of State for Pensions James Purnell announces the scrapping of the Online Retirement Planner (ORP), because “delivering accurate online information about state pensions would become increasingly difficult given the uncertainty about the exact shape of future provision”.

-17 December 2002 – DWP announcement
+17 December 2002 – ORP announced

-The idea is to enable people to view their total projected pension income (from all their state, workplace and personal pension arrangements), as well as offering a facility to enable people to trace old pensions.
-The green paper suggested that the planner could be run by the Government, by the pensions industry, or by the two in partnership.
+The idea is to enable people to view their total projected pension income (from all their state, workplace and personal pension arrangements), including a facility to trace old pensions.
+The planner could be run by Government, industry, or the two in partnership.